Almond biscotti recipe with golden raisins

 - In a medium mixing bowl, whisk together flour, baking powder and salt.
 Set aside.

-- In a separate medium mixing bowl, whisk together sugar, cooled butter, vanilla and eggs.
+- In a separate medium mixing bowl, whisk together sugar, melted and cooled butter, vanilla and eggs.

 - Add golden raisins with amaretto and toasted almonds.